-A 38,500 square foot building was completed in 2009 and houses additional classrooms, administrative and faculty offices, laboratories, meeting rooms, a clinical skills lab, a general function room and a fitness center.
+A 38,500 square foot building was completed in 2009 and houses additional classrooms, administrative and faculty offices, laboratories meeting rooms, a clinic, a general function room and a fitness center.

-All classrooms are air-conditioned and contain a wide variety of teaching resources, such as classroom monitors, slide and overhead projectors, microscopes with video capability, LCD projectors and computers.
-The gross anatomy laboratory utilizes human cadavers that have been specially prepared for medical dissection.
-In addition, there is a dry anatomy laboratory with many teaching aids, as well as tutorials in X-ray, CT and MRI imaging technologies.
+All classrooms are air-conditioned and contain a wide variety of teaching resources such as classroom monitors, slide and overhead projectors, microscopes with video capability, LCD projectors and computers.

+The gross anatomy laboratory utilizes human cadavers that have been specially prepared for medical anatomy laboratory with many teaching aids, as well as, tutorials in x-ray, CT and MRI imaging technologies.
 The histology and pathology laboratories provide each student with a medical-quality binocular microscope and prepared slides.
 Faculty have access to dual-binocular and trinocular microscopes to facilitate student learning.

-The cafeteria on campus is open to all students, faculty and staff from 7:00 a.m. to 5:00 p.m..
-Services include breakfast, lunch and snacks, with food prices subsidized by MUA.
+The cafeteria on campus is open to all students, faculty, and staff from 7:00 AM to 5:00 PM.
+Services include breakfast. lunch. and snacks. with food prices subsidized by MUA.